Baryon-driven decontraction in Milky Way mass haloes: Results

 Four representative examples are shown in Fig.~\ref{figure_2}, where the time evolution of the halo dark matter, gas and stellar mass within 2 kpc are shown in the top panels by different colour lines, as indicated in the legend.
 These examples are chosen to illustrate the diverse evolution of the mass content that characterises the haloes in our sample.
 Some exhibit only a secular decrease of DM mass over time (G2); others experience an additional, sudden mass loss event (G1).
 There are those that remain virtually unaltered throughout their lifetime (G4) and those which have a more complicated assembly history (G3).
 Their evolution is compared to their DMO counterparts, whose inner dark matter content, $M^{\rm DMO}_{\rm DM} = (1-f_{\rm b})M^{\rm DMO}_{\rm tot}$, is shown by the black dashed lines.

 In all cases, the relative difference between the enclosed dark matter in the hydrodynamical and DMO versions of the same haloes evolves with time.
 Their values are similar at large redshifts, but start to diverge once gas and stars populate the inner regions of haloes.
 This is evidence for the contraction of the halo induced by baryons.
 By $z = 0$, all the haloes in the hydrodynamical simulation are more massive at the centre than their DMO twins.
 Nonetheless, it is evident from haloes G1, G2 and G3 that their central DM mass in the hydrodynamical simulation evolves non-monotonically, leading to a decontraction at late times.
+We measure the slope of the DM density profile by fitting a power law, $\rho \propto r^{\alpha}$, to its central distribution.
+The time evolution of this quantity is shown in the middle panels of Fig. \ref{figure_2}.
+None of the haloes considered here show signs of a significant flattening at $\sim$ 2~kpc, indicating that neither AGN nor bars make cores on these scales in our simulations Moreover, there is very little difference in the slopes between the hydrodynamical and DMO versions of the same halo, despite large differences in the enclosed mass at 2~kpc.
+The local density slope is not an adequate metric for quantifying how contracted a halo is.

 Although the physical mechanisms driving these mass changes will be discussed in detail in the following subsections, we present here a qualitative discussion on the evolution of the haloes shown in Fig. \ref{figure_2}, which helps understand their relative importance.
 As shown in the leftmost panel, the central DM and stellar masses of halo G1 peak at $t_{\rm u} \sim 10.3~ \mathrm{Gyrs}$.
 This is followed by a sudden of 15\% and 5\% decrease in DM and stellar mass respectively, and a bar forms immediately after that.
 The bar is associated with the start of the secular DM and stellar mass loss from the central regions that lasts until the present day.
+Overall, this constitutes a total loss of 29\% (21\%) of the peak DM (stellar) mass, with the AGN responsible for 50\% (21\%) of this decrease and the stellar bar for the remainder.
 Halo G3 also experiences a disruptive AGN-driven gas blowout, but contrary to halo G1, its bar forms before the blowout occurs.
 The only mechanism responsible for the DM loss in the hydrodynamical counterpart of halo G2 is the presence of the stellar bar.
 Similarly to the previous examples (G1 and G3), the formation of the bar in halo G2 at $t_{\rm u} \sim 4 \ \mathrm{Gyrs}$ is associated with the onset of the secular DM and stellar mass loss.
 Finally, halo G4 never forms a bar nor experiences a major gas blowout, and its inner DM mass remains roughly constant until redshift z=0.